maxpsger/Simple-Dumper/README.md

 # Simple-Dumper
-Dumps The Process that is chosen open the dumper and enter the pid of the process then after it dumps itself
+Dumps The Process that is chosen open the dumper as admin and enter the pid of the process then after it dumps itself